International judges

 2. To apply a new trick out of other trick

-3. If the opponent tries to escape from fighting for the
+3. If the opponent tries to escape from fighting for the second time

 4. Kicking on the head (full point)